LexiFi/menhir/README.md

 ## Installation

-The latest released version of MenhirLib can be easily installed via `opam`, OCaml's package manager.
-Just type `opam install coq-menhirlib`.
+To install the latest released version, use `opam install coq-menhirlib`.

-For manual installation, use `make` followed with `make install`.
+To install from the sources, use `make` followed with `make install`.

 ## Authors